 The factors also don't dive into tactics.
 They're basically posing a question without an answer.

 And finally, this stuff is insanely competitive.
 I've yet to see a site pass through the entire audit without hundreds of archived issues.

-Without being this comprehensive, I genuinely believe that you don't stand a chance of ever outranking big brands that are investing six figures monthly in their organic online marketing.
+Without being this comprehensive, I genuinely believe that you don't stand a chance of ever outranking big brands that are investing 6+ figures into organic online marketing.

 What about my SEO software?

-A large number of the checks are assisted by software - mainly Screaming Frog and dozens of free, web-based tools that are the best at their very specific task.
+A large number of the checks are assisted by software -- mainly Screaming Frog and dozens of free, web-based tools that are the best at their very specific task.
 Search scrape data from somebody like SEMrush or link scrape data from somebody like Ahrefs helps too.

 First, it's really easy to find SEO software that looks at 50-100 factors.
-But nothing I've seen to date is this remotely near this thorough.
+But that's it.
 Because there's just too much to look at and reason through.
-It's hard to believe, but we've found that an assortment of free tools still tends to be superior to so many things.
-Though in fairness, this is also true of most SEO consultants.
+It's hard to believe, but we've found that an assortment of free tools still tends to be superior at fixing the big picture.

 Second, Google's goal is to rank the best content for humans.
-And they still make roughly two algorithm improvements per day, because they're nowhere near perfect at it.
+They still make roughly two algorithm improvements per day because they're nowhere near perfect at it.
 We're still less deliberate as Google is in the sophistication of their approach.

-So, we ask very specific, qualitative questions about your marketing, like: is this genuinely the most informative piece of content covering this keyword?
+So, we ask very human questions about your inbound marketing.
+For example, is this genuinely the best piece of content available covering this keyword?
 We also look at your backlinks in a manner not unlike how the Google webspam team's "manual penalty" raises questions.
 Where Google can't yet automate, you more likely can't either.

 Third, which is maybe not an issue with all SEO software, but certainly most - is that those solutions don't provide a clear path towards action.
 You may get warnings for the basics, like broken links and uncrawlable content.
 But after that, there's no plan.
 You then revert to just picking around aimlessly while trying to piece together the rest.